Reviving the Coastal Wetlands of Lokowaka in Hilo, Hawaiʻi

 Lokowaka is ecologically and culturally significant.
 To protect its archaeological features and the many species that call it home, we avoid heavy machinery and rely on hand-held tools.

-This labor-intensive approach requires time, patience, and many volunteers, but the results are remarkable: flourishing native flora and fauna, stronger connections between people and the natural environment, and visible, meaningful change.
-Even a few hours of work—though it may restore only a small patch at a time—make a huge difference for the life that calls Lokowaka home.
+This labor-intensive approach requires time, patience, and many volunteers, but it has led to meaningful results: healthier native ecosystems, stronger connections between people and ʻāina, and visible change on the landscape.
+Even a few hours of work—though it may restore only a small area at a time—makes a real difference for the life that depends on Lokowaka.

 1,908+